KirilGeorgiev247/Design-patterns/Behavioral/Template Method/README.md

 # Template method

-**defines the skeleton of an algorithm in the superclass, but lets superclasses redefine certain steps of an algorithm without changing structure of the algorithm**
+**Defines the skeleton of an algorithm in the superclass, but lets superclasses redefine certain steps of an algorithm without changing structure of the algorithm**

 + example is dfs and bfs in a tree